Playwright Primer for SAP Testers

 | AI integration | None | Built-in LLM + agentic support |

-If your tests target SAP GUI transactions (not Fiori web apps), tools like ECATT or Tosca remain the right choice.
-Playwright and Praman target browser-based SAP applications only.
+:::tip When to Keep SAP GUI Tools If your tests target SAP GUI transactions (not Fiori web apps), tools like ECATT or Tosca remain the right choice.
+Playwright and Praman target browser-based SAP applications only. :::

 Prerequisite Learning Path